THE WALL STREET JOURNAL

 Mr. Wong also suggests providing employees the option to gain additional hours of paid time off in lieu of a raise.
 And, when times are really tough and a salary freeze is necessary, he says you should consider implementing profit sharing.
 This way, employees can still be rewarded financially for good performance, but the amount of that reward isn’t a fixed cost; it fluctuates based on the overall performance of the company.

 Mr. Brandt of 1-800-CashOffer suggests paying for all possible business expenses on a credit card that gives airline and hotel rewards or cash back.
-“We spend up to $100,000 a month on advertising and earn 1.2 million airline or hotel points a year.
+“We spend up to $100,000 a month on advertising and earn millions of airline or hotel points a year.
 As a result, we rarely pay for airline tickets or hotel stays,” he says.
 “If we can’t pay by credit card, then we ask for a substantial discount for paying by check, since the vendor is saving up to 4% in merchant fees.”

 Test Out Potential Hires